 Update and Improve Your Content

-Constantly updating and improving your product doesn’t just help you stay ahead of the competition.
-It also gives your existing members a good reason to keep paying their monthly subscription fees.
+Constantly updating and improving your product helps you stay ahead of the competition and gives your existing members a good reason to keep paying their monthly subscription fees.

 No matter how evergreen your membership content is, changes to best practices, new research findings, advancements in technology, and software updates can all leave your content looking out-of-date and less appealing to your members.